Derek-Wen/Derek-Wen.github.io/_pages/ucsd.md

     <li>i'm a creative officer for triton gaming, triton valorant, and league of tritons</li>
     <li>i've created graphics, videos, and motion graphics for different data science and gaming events</li>
     <li>i'm a member of the data science student society</li>
+    <li>i was a student panelist for a capstone panel by diversity in data science</li>
 </ul>